 What are the hurdles that the Civitans might have faced?

 A hurdle, however, soon arose as local school system chose to alter the landscape of elementary schools commencing next year.
 Deciding on the outcomes of zSpace owing to this alteration, the Civitans opted in sending it to Midway, wherein the students of third through fifth grade from that school as well as Blandy would be housed commencing in 2017-18.
 Black stated the fact that this technology could be better used by upper elementary children.
 However, the virtual reality desktop now sits at Blandy Hills in media centre.

 Rebecca Giles, the media specialist, here stated that the students showed interest in this state-of-art equipment immediately.
-Giles gave quick demonstration of handful of applications, which included the one where students can receive more than unique view at human heart.
+Giles gave a quick demonstration of a handful of applications, which included the one where students can receive more than unique view at human heart.
 This technology enables students in interacting with most of the animals across the globe, send their progress by email to teachers, and take things apart for putting them together back again.
 This provided the students with an experience like a game while learning.
-This was the major reason which made it appealing to kids, it was like fun learning for them.
+This was the major reason which made it appealing to kids, it was like a fun learning for them.

 This was just the case for one school, stated Black, with a hope that maybe other bigger and more financed clubs can do the same for their schools.
 Black welcomes them to take a look at this for once, learn about it, and then decide on helping other schools.
-Native of Forsyth- Stewart Rodeheaver, a retired U.S. Army Brig.
+A native of Forsyth- Stewart Rodeheaver, a retired U.S. Army Brig.
 Gen., commenced Vizitech after implementing a problem-based virtual learning to Army’s training program.